Dan Miceli

-Daniel Miceli (born September 9, 1970) is an American former major league baseball relief pitcher.
+Daniel Miceli (born September 9, 1970) is an American former Major League Baseball (MLB) relief pitcher.

 Early career

 Miceli began playing baseball during his senior year at Dr. Phillips High School in Florida where he was teammates with Brian Barber and won a single game as a pitcher.
 Miceli received an offer to play college baseball at Polk Community College and was not selected in the Major League Baseball draft.
 He signed with the Kansas City Royals after seeing an advertisement for an open tryout in the Orlando Sentinel.

 Miceli never saw time at the major league level for Kansas City.
 Instead, he was dealt to the Pittsburgh Pirates (July 31, 1993) with pitcher Jon Lieber in exchange for pitcher Stan Belinda.
 Miceli made his major league debut on his birthday, September 9, 1993.

 The Pirates tried Miceli as both a starter and in the bullpen, but the right-hander found his niche as a reliever, collecting a career high 21 saves in 1995.
-Unfortunately, Miceli battled a high ERA in Pittsburgh, a tendency that has followed him throughout his career.
+Miceli had a high ERA in Pittsburgh, a tendency that has followed him throughout his career.
 The Pirates then traded Miceli to the Detroit Tigers (November 1, 1996) for pitcher Clint Sodowsky.

-Miceli's stint in the Motor City was short, but productive, recording over 82 innings all in relief.
+Miceli in Detroit recorded over 82 innings all in relief.
 The oft-traded reliever was moved once again to the San Diego Padres with fellow pitcher Donne Wall and minor leaguer Ryan Balfe, for outfielder Trey Beamon and reliever Tim Worrell.

 Miceli was an important piece of the Padres' 1998 National League Champion team.
 An ineffective 1999 campaign saw Miceli on the move again, this time to the Florida Marlins.